Degrees and Certifications:

 In August of 2017, I will start another graduated degree program in Instruction and Curriculum with science as the focus at University of North Texas.
 I hold a Gerneralist Certification and a a Gifted and Talented Lifetime Certifcation.
-All of this education will help me to be a better teacher for our students.
-Today it is a pleasure being part of the Bessie Coleman Middle School history team for the third year after being a science teacher for over nine years.
+All of this education will help me to be a better teacher for students.
+It is a pleasure being part of the Bessie Coleman Middle School social studies team for the third year after being a science teacher for over nine years.
 It is important for students to know that history is all around them and not just inside the classroom.
 It is important to me that they are exposed to different sciences and careers that history impact.
 A politian are not the only history makers.
 A scientist may work in a laboratory as a chemist, engineer, computer programmer, pharmacy technician and pilot just to name a few.

 My husband who is also a scientist (computer programmer) that I met in high school and became his sweetheart.
 Our union we were blessed to have 3 amazing children who all have an active interest in science and learning education.
 Our oldest daughter worked as a pharmacy technician while in high school and college.
 The day after she graduated from high school she passed the test and became a certified pharmacy technician.
 She and her husband has blessed us with three beautiful amazing grandsons whom we love so much.
-Our son who also attended Bessie Coleman is in college studying to be a computer programmer in video games.
-I am surprised he chose to follow his father's, grandfather, uncles and other family members footsteps.
+Our son who also attended Bessie Coleman is in college studying to be a computer programmer with a focus on game development.
+I am surprised and grateful he chose to follow his father's, grandfather, uncles and other family members footsteps.
 The youngest is a girl, loves to read, research different topics, create art and science as well.
 She is striving hard to mke some great moves for our family's history.